-- Durable medical equipment, prosthetics, orthotics and supplies (DMEPOS) providers
+- Durable medical equipment, prosthetics, orthotics and supplies (DMEPOS) suppliers

 CMS oversight of accrediting organizations

-CMS conducts complaint investigations and random validation surveys of Joint Commission accredited and deemed organizations.
-In addition, The Joint Commission provides CMS with a listing of, and related documentation for, deemed organizations receiving decisions of accreditation with follow-up survey, contingent accreditation, preliminary denial of accreditation, and denial of accreditation.
-The Joint Commission also provides accreditation decision reports for deemed organizations involved in CMS validation surveys and any other deemed status survey report requested by CMS.
+CMS conducts complaint investigations and random validation surveys of Joint Commission accredited organizations that have deemed status.
+In addition, The Joint Commission provides CMS with a listing of, and related documentation for, deemed organizations receiving decisions of accreditation with follow-up survey, preliminary denial of accreditation, and denial of accreditation.
+The Joint Commission also provides accreditation decision reports for deemed organizations involved in CMS validation surveys and any other deemed status survey report when requested by CMS.

-CMS has determined that fees Joint Commission surveys may be included in a health care organization’s costs on its annual cost report (for those organizations required to file cost reports).
+CMS has determined that fees for Joint Commission surveys may be included in a health care organization’s costs on its annual cost report for those organizations required to file cost reports.